Reece-m97/week-8-assignment/README.md

 Reflection

-After a lot of trail and error I managed to complete the requirements.
-I haven't redirected users to the posts page when submitting a post as the form is already on the posts page and updates when it is submitted.
-I do have it when a user is not logged in they are redirected back to the home page and when they click log out they are of course redirected back to the home page.
+This week’s assignment was both challenging and rewarding.
+Through trial and error, I managed to meet the requirements.
+While I haven't implemented redirection to the posts page after submitting a post, as the form is already on the posts page and updates dynamically.
+I also ensured users who are not logged in are redirected to the home page, and clicking the logout button successfully clears the session and returns them to the home page.

-As we were using next.js this week i checked to see about using Axios again and from some reddit posts and some comparison articles, i found it was best to use the built-in fetch and route handlers.
-I tried to use bcrypt after briefly reading about it for my last assignment and also use json web tokens, but this caused a lot of problems. after a long day of trying to solve the issues and having a near melt down, i had to give up on the idea.
-However, if you are intrested in JWT i did find some good information at https://stackoverflow.com/questions/31309759/what-is-secret-key-for-jwt-based-authentication-and-how-to-generate-it you can also find a good site for generating passwords.
+As this assignment focused on Next.js, I explored using Axios but ultimately decided on the built-in fetch function and route handlers, based on recommendations from resources like Reddit and comparison articles.
+While I initially attempted to integrate bcrypt for password hashing and JSON Web Tokens (JWT) for authentication, I faced several issues during implementation.
+After extensive troubleshooting, I decided to postpone using both but found some excellent resources for future reference, including a Stack Overflow thread (https://stackoverflow.com/questions/31309759/what-is-secret-key-for-jwt-based-authentication-and-how-to-generate-it) and within the answers you can find a good site for generating secure passwords.

-A lot of my resources came from the building your application and API reference docs in nextjs.org.
+Many of my resources came from the Next.js documentation, which was invaluable for building my application and APIs.
+Additionally, the MDN Web Docs provided clear guidance on the Fetch API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), and I found a comparison guide to data-fetching methods (https://www.getfishtank.com/insights/comprehensive-guide-to-data-fetching-in-nextjs).
-Mdn web docs had some useful information on Fetch API https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API.
-A good resource for comparing data fetching methods: https://www.getfishtank.com/insights/comprehensive-guide-to-data-fetching-in-nextjs.

-Unfortunately i still haven't got around to implementing the like feature for posts and adding notoriety points for users to go up ranks in levels.
-So i have put the leaderboard section on hold this time.

-i ran into a lot of errors this week but managed to fix them and gained a higher appreciation for the ai in the Developers tool console. it does help with understanding the problems and gives possible solutions. that came in very handy this week. i also got the chance to play with tailwind css and i have started to really like it, as you can directly put in the css styles, the lines do get a bit long though.

-i'm hoping after this chaotic week, things will get a bit easier.
+Unfortunately, I didn't get to implement the like feature for posts or the leaderboard functionality, which would have allowed users to gain notoriety points and advance in ranks.
+For now, I’ve put these features on hold, but I hope to revisit them soon.

+Throughout this process, I encountered numerous errors but gained a newfound appreciation for the AI-powered suggestions in the Developer Tools console.
+These insights often helped me troubleshoot effectively.
+I also experimented with Tailwind CSS for the first time and enjoyed how it allowed me to style components directly in the markup, despite the longer class names.

+In summary, this assignment was a chaotic yet rewarding experience.
+I’m proud of what I accomplished despite the setbacks and am excited to revisit unfinished features in the future.
+With the lessons learned, I hope the coming weeks will feel a bit more manageable!